AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/enable-pwa.md

   * **Portrait** - This forces the app to open in portrait layout regardless of the orientation of the user's device.
   * **Landscape** - This forces the app to open in landscape layout regardless of the orientation of the user's device.
 * **Color of the toolbar** - This defines the [color of the app](https://developer.mozilla.org/en-US/docs/Web/Manifest/theme_color) and, depending on the browser, can affect other app presentation elements.
+  * Use the swatch pop-up to select a color.
+  * The color can also be defined by hex or RGB value.
 * **Color of the splash screen** - This defines the [background color of the app,](https://developer.mozilla.org/en-US/docs/Web/Manifest/background_color) which is shown as the app loads.
+  * Use the swatch pop-up to select a color.
+  * The color can also be defined by hex or RGB value.
   * Certain browsers [build a splash screen automatically](https://developer.mozilla.org/en-US/docs/Web/Manifest#Splash_screens) from the app name, background color, and icon.
 * **Icon** - This defines [the icon](https://developer.mozilla.org/en-US/docs/Web/Manifest/icons) that represents the app on the user's device.
   * The icon must be a png file of size 512x512 pixels.